 Thousand Oaks, CA 91362

-The Chumash Indian Museum is a 346-acre park in Thousand Oaks, CA north of Los Angeles that includes Chumash historic sites, interpretive installations and living history programs that educate about the history and present day activities of the Chumash people.
+The Chumash Indian Museum is a 346-acre park in Thousand Oaks, which is north of Los Angeles.
+It includes Chumash historic sites, interpretive installations, and living history programs that educate about the history and present-day activities of the Chumash people.
 There is a fee for the museum, but hiking trails are free to explore.

 08 of 12